abhishektuf/abkumarggn.github.io/_posts/2019-06-25-sar-utility.md

 title: "monitoring linux host with sar utility"
 date: 2019-06-25
 ---
+This post is related to sysstat(System Activity Reporter) utilty to view/generate historical performance data of a Linux server.

+Installation is simple using your distribution's package manager

+<h3>for CentOS/RHEL based servers</h3>
+{% highlight language %}
+sudo yum install sysstat
+{% endhighlight %}
+for Ubuntu/Debian based servers
+{% highlight language %}
+sudo apt install sysstat
+{% endhighlight %}

+now enable the data capture by modifying the file per below.
+{% highlight language %}
+root@abhishek-jumpbox:~# cat /etc/default/sysstat
+#
+# Default settings for /etc/init.d/sysstat, /etc/cron.d/sysstat
+# and /etc/cron.daily/sysstat files
+#

+# Should sadc collect system activity informations?
+Valid values
+# are "true" and "false".
+Please do not put other values, they
+# will be overwritten by debconf!
+ENABLED="true"
+{% endhighlight %}
+now enable & start the sysstat service in systemd.
+{% highlight language %}
+sudo systemctl enable sysstat
+Synchronizing state of sysstat.service with SysV service script with /lib/systemd/systemd-sysv-install. sudo systemctl start sysstat
+{% endhighlight %}
 <h3>you can use sar to monitor your Linux system effectively.

 use the below command to redirect output to a file. i.e. to save data for that email to customer :)</h3>